zycalice/personal-page-md/docs/about.md

 </p>

 Hi!
 I am Yuchen Zhang, a researcher/engineer interested in Statistics, Natural Language Processing, and Machine Learning with a deep understanding of the algorithm theories.
-I am also passionate about detecting algorithm bias and developing models that are fair.
 I care deeply about science for social good and believe that our research in technology and algorithms should benefit the public in a safe and fair way.

-Currently, I am a Software Engineer (Machine Learning)/Research Engineer at [Meta FAIR then GenAI], working on Trust and Safety.

 # Experience
 Linkedin: [https://www.linkedin.com/in/yuchenalicezhang/](https://www.linkedin.com/in/yuchenalicezhang/)

-See more about my publications, education, and professional experience **[here](https://zycalice.github.io/experience/)**.
+Currently, I am a Software Engineer (Machine Learning)/Research Engineer at [Meta FAIR then GenAI], working on Trust and Safety.

+My overall [experiences](https://zycalice.github.io/experience/) mainly centered around statistics and law, which in my opinion helps us to discover truth.
+Recently I have further developed a deeper interest in mathematics and causal inference.

 # Projects
-See my projects **[here](https://zycalice.github.io/projects/)**.
-This includes class projects and personal side projects.
+In the past I have done some interesting [class projects and personal side projects](https://zycalice.github.io/projects/).